louisguitton/guitton.co-hugo/content/posts/2020-05-23-last-blog-post.md

 ## My blog is smaller, but how much so ?

 So, we saw here the power of **Content Marketing** for any online project (a personal blog or a SaaS launch).
-A new post can bring a "peak" of users that we modelled as a *capacitor discharge curve* in this post.
+A new post can bring a "peak" of users that we modeled as a *capacitor discharge curve* in this post.

 ![capacitor_discharge](/images/capacitor_discharge.jpg "Capacitor discharge model for content marketing")